The 5 Things Men 40+ Want in Life (and How to Get Them)

 Here’s a video from Peter Fritz (YouTube channel: Act Two) talking about why men over 50 feel lonely (and how to fix it).

-Books on Identity: Rediscovering Who You Are
+Books on Rediscovering Who You Are

 For a deep dive into rediscovering who you are, here are a few books you might find useful: